firecmsco/firecms/README.md

 yarn add @camberi/firecms
 ```

+## Features

+### CMS
+- [x] Real-time Collection views for entities
+- [x] Infinite scrolling in collections with optional pagination
+- [x] Collection text search integration
+- [x] All login methods supported by Firebase
+- [x] Custom authenticator to control access
+- [x] Custom additional views in main navigation
+- [x] Filters for string, numbers and booleans
+- [ ] Filters for arrays, dates
+- [ ] Allow set up of a project using a CLI create-firecms-app

+### Entity edition
+- [x] Create, read, update, delete views
+- [x] Form for editing entities
+- [x] Implementation of fields for every property (except Geopoint)
+- [x] Conditional fields in forms
+- [x] Native support for Google Storage references and file upload.
+- [x] Validation for required fields using yup
+- [x] Inline editing
+- [x] Hooks on pre and post saving and deletion of entities
+- [x] Enhanced reference, and array of reference, fields for relational data
+- [x] Drag and drop reordering of arrays
+- [x] Custom fields defined by the developer.
+- [x] Subcollection support

 ## Use

 FireCMS is a purely a React app that uses your Firebase project as a backend, so
 you do not need a specific backend to make it run.
 Just build your project
 following the installation instructions and deploy it in the way you prefer.
 A
 very easy way is using Firebase Hosting.

 ## Firebase requirements